datalakehouse/docs/docs/products/opensearch/index.rst

-Aiven for OpenSearch
+DLH for OpenSearch
 ====================

 `OpenSearch <https://opensearch.org>`_ is an open source search and analytics suite including search engine, NoSQL document database, and visualization interface.
 OpenSearch offers a distributed, full-text search engine based on `Apache Lucene <https://lucene.apache.org/>`_ with a RESTful API interface and support for JSON documents.
-Aiven for OpenSearch and Aiven for OpenSearch Dashboards are available on a cloud of your choice.
+DLH for OpenSearch and DLH for OpenSearch Dashboards are available on a cloud of your choice.

 .. note::
     OpenSearch and OpenSearch Dashboards projects were forked in 2021 from the formerly open source projects Elasticsearch and Kibana.

-Aiven for OpenSearch comes with OpenSearch Dashboards included, giving a fully-featured user interface and visualization platform for your data.
+DLH for OpenSearch comes with OpenSearch Dashboards included, giving a fully-featured user interface and visualization platform for your data.

 Why OpenSearch?
 ---------------